Kubernetes

 Operators all the way

-To be sure, operators aren't always the best way to manage resources in Kubernetes.
-We love Helm as much as everyone else, and we're not here to tell you to opt for operators over Helm charts.
+To be sure, operators aren’t always the best way to manage resources in Kubernetes.
+We love Helm as much as everyone else, and we’re not here to tell you to opt for operators over Helm charts.
 But when you have a complex application or use case, operators are typically the way to go.
-They provide unparalleled levels of control that allow you to extend Kubernetes's functionality in powerful ways.
+They provide unparalleled levels of control that allow you to extend Kubernetes’s functionality for complex stateful applications that may involve persistent volume and data management in powerful ways across your kubernetes infrastructure.

 Sign up for Updates